An End-to-End Network for Co-Saliency Detection in One Single Image: Introduction

-Based on the discussion above, we study to combine the top-down and bottom-up strategies together, and propose an end-to-end trainable deep neural network for within-image co-saliency detection.
-When using high-level features for common saliency object identification, the key point is how to make high-level layers be sensitive to the co-saliency regions.
-We employ an encoder-decoder architecture as the backbone net for co-saliency map prediction, and two branch nets to guide the training process and make the learned model more sensitive to co-salient regions.
-One branch net is a region proposal network~\cite{ren2015faster} (RPN), producing triplet proposals.
+Based on the discussion above, we practically simplify the problem by considering the color as the primary visual information of co-saliency in our research.
+We define co-saliency as salient objects with similar textures, shapes, and the same color.
+That is to say, salient objects that have similar textures and shapes but different colors will not be considered co-saliency.
+We can construct the datasets without controversy and perform a uniform evaluation under this constraint.
+Then, the top-down and bottom-up strategies are combined to propose an end-to-end trainable deep neural network for within-image co-saliency detection.
+When using high-level features for common saliency object identification, the key point is how to make high-level layers sensitive to the co-saliency regions.
+We used an encoder--decoder architecture as the backbone net for co-saliency map prediction, and two branch nets to guide the training process and make the learned model more sensitive to co-salient regions.
+One branch net is a region proposal network~\cite{ren2015faster} (RPN), which generates triplet proposals.
 The other branch net is a regional feature mapping (RFM), which works in a bottom-up manner to drive the backbone net to be sensitive to co-salient regions.
-Triplet feature similarity is considered to construct the training loss~\cite{schroff2015facenet,bell2015learning}.
+The training loss was built using the similarity of the triplet features~\cite{schroff2015facenet,bell2015learning}.

-The whole network is trained in a simple data-driven manner, thereby avoiding complex fusion strategies, improving the speed and making the training simple and effective.
-Once the training is done, the backbone net is used to make an end-to-end prediction of co-saliency map for an input image.
-It achieves the state-of-the-art accuracy on two targeted datasets and runs in a speed much faster than the competing methods.
-The main contributions of this work lie in three-fold:
+The entire network is trained in a simple data-driven manner, avoiding complex fusion strategies, increasing speed, and simplifying training.
+After training is done, the backbone net is used to predict end-to-end co-saliency.
+The main contributions of this work are three-fold:

-\begin{itemize} \item First, a unified end-to-end network is proposed for co-saliency detection in a single image.
-It combines the top-down and bottom-up strategies: a backbone net, i.e., encoder-decoder net, is used for co-saliency map prediction, and two branch nets, i.e., RPN and RFM, are used to drive the network to be sensitive to co-salient regions.
+\begin{enumerate}[ $\vcenter{\hbox{ $\bullet$}}$] \item First, a unified end-to-end network for co-saliency detection in a single image is proposed.
+It combines the top-down and bottom-up approaches: a backbone net, i.e., encoder--decoder net, is used for co-saliency map prediction, and two branch nets, i.e., RPN and RFM, are used to drive the network to be sensitive to co-salient regions.

 \item Second, an online training sample selection strategy is presented.
-It enhances the proposed method in helping it obtain much higher accuracy than the offline selection strategy with random scaling and offset.
+It enhances the proposed method by assisting it in achieving significantly higher accuracy than the offline selection strategy with random scaling and offset.